jacobdensford/jacobdensford.com/fell/creating-a-character.md

 **Hit points** (or HP) represents your ability to avoid critical harm.

-Roll all of your ability dice and gain as many hit points as your highest roll.
+Roll all your ability dice and gain as many hit points as your highest single die result.

 ## Backgrounds